tailhook/vagga/docs/supervision.rst

 Stop on Failure
 ---------------

-It's not conincidence that ``stop-on-failure`` mode is default.
+It's not coincidence that ``stop-on-failure`` mode is default.
 It's very useful mode of operation for running on development machine.

 Let me show an example: